 This is the official podcast of Southwestern College, located in Chula Vista, CA. The podcast is a production of The Philosophy and Humanities Department.
-Discussion topics are broad and might include local or national news, current issues in philosophy and cognitive science, popular culture, and more.
-Music is written and produced by Luke Cuddy.
+Central topics of discussion are popular culture and philosophy, ethics, and metaphysics (with a focus on consciousness and theology).
+However, we sometimes touch on local or national news as well as general issues in the discipline of philosophy.
+The official podcast logo was designed by Jason Vandusen.

 Follow us on iTunes, on Soundcloud, or click the link to the right to subscribe via RSS Feed.
 We only post the most recent three episodes on this website.
 For all of our episodes, click the iTunes or Soundcloud links.

 In this podcast we are very grateful to speak with one of our friends, Marie.
 Marie worked her way up the corporate ladder of a few different biopharmaceutical companies, beginning in the 1980s and continuing through the 2000s.
 She generously shares some of her specific experiences of sexism, but also her general thoughts on such a male dominated atmosphere and culture.
 Some, like infamous psychologist Jordan Peterson, argue that not all professional disparities between men and women are due to sexism.
 Some men gravitate towards high risk jobs like bridge building, for example, while some women gravitate towards kindergarten teaching.
 But does this explain the fact that men still, on average, make more than women?
 Doesn't the explanation of these disparities often come down to cut and dry sexism?
 We also touch a bit on Buddhism, a belief system Marie identifies with, and the more tolerant attitude of the Millennial generation regarding issues of prejudice and discrimination.
 The podcast is primarily conducted by my colleague, Alejandro Orozco.